|Follow PSU Men's Basketball:||Follow @PennStateMBB|

 Nittany Lions host Delaware State on Saturday

-Keith Urgo is in his fourth season as a member of the Penn State coaching staff and second serving as an associate head coach.
-Urgo served for two seasons as an assistant coach at Penn State before being promoted to his current post in June of 2013.
-He is in his sixth season overall in collegiate coaching and formerly worked with Patrick Chambers as a member of the Villanova coaching staff.
+Keith Urgo is in his fifth season as a member of the Penn State coaching staff and third serving as an associate head coach.
+Urgo spent two seasons as an assistant coach at Penn State before being promoted to his current post in June of 2013.
+He is in his ninth season overall in collegiate coaching and formerly worked with Patrick Chambers as a member of the Villanova coaching staff.

 A 2002 graduate of Fairfield University, Urgo played varsity basketball and lacrosse for the Stags.
 He spent the last four seasons on Jay Wright’s staff at Villanova serving for two of those seasons alongside Chambers.